NeonGeckoCom/neon-docs/docs/skill_development/voice-user-interface-design-guidelines/example-dialogs.md

 # Example Interaction Script

 After working on a list of jobs to be done creating Example Interactions is one of the next steps in the design and planning process.
 In this step you will take the Job Stories and write example Dialogs that get the User's job accomplished.
-These Example Dialogs will then be used to create Behave tests before development begins.
 Once development begins the Example Dialogs also become the basis of the Dialog and Vocab files within your skill.
-Once development begins you will need to update your Behave tests to utilize the Dialog files instead of the natural language responses that were written in the design and planning phases.
+Once development begins you will need to [update your tests files](skill-testing) to utilize the Dialog files instead of the natural language responses that were written in the design and planning phases.
 The process is described in more detail in the example below.

 ## First Draft Interaction Scripts